elixirschool/elixirschool/_posts/2020-04-29-instrumenting_phoenix_with_telemetry_part_two.md

 ## Recap

-In our previous post, we added some Telemetry instrumentation to our Phoenix app, Quantum.
+In [our previous post](https://elixirschool.com/blog/instrumenting-phoenix-with-telemetry-part-one/), we added some Telemetry instrumentation to our Phoenix app, [Quantum](https://github.com/elixirschool/telemetry-code-along/tree/part-1-solution).
+You can review the final code from our previous article [here](https://github.com/elixirschool/telemetry-code-along/tree/part-1-solution).
 To recap, we established a Telemetry event, `[:phoenix, :request]`, that we attached to a handler module, `Quantum.Telemetry.Metrics`.
 We executed this event from just one controller action--the `new` action of the `UserController`.

 From that controller action, we execute the Telemetry event with a measurement map that includes the duration of the web request along with the request `conn`: